6 killed in Alaska sightseeing plane crash identified

 2 of2 The Holland America Line cruise ship Nieuw Amsterdam is docked on Thursday, Aug.
 5, 2021, at Berth 4 in Ketchikan, Alaska.
 Holland America confirmed Thursday that five passengers from the Nieuw Amsterdam were aboard a float plane that crashed Thursday morning during a tour of the Misty Fjords National Monument.
 There were no survivors, according to the U.S. Coast Guard.
 The de Havilland Beaver aircraft was owned by Southeast Aviation LLC.
 (Dustin Safranek/Ketchikan Daily News via AP) Dustin Safranek/AP Show More Show Less

-JUNEAU, Alaska (AP) — Six people who were killed in a sightseeing plane crash were recovered and identified after crews initially struggled to reach the wreckage in southeast Alaska due to poor weather conditions.
+JUNEAU, Alaska (AP) — Six people who were killed in a sightseeing plane crash were recovered and identified after crews initially struggled to reach the wreckage in southeast Alaska because of poor weather conditions.

 Alaska State Troopers identified the pilot and five passengers late Saturday following the crash Thursday.
 The aircraft went down as the pilot was returning the passengers to Ketchikan from Misty Fjords National Monument.